Barnard Castle School: Tradition

-Cheers: If a school sports team is victorious the entire team will, on return to school, stand on Central Hall Table (Central Hall being the school's focal point) and the captain will lead three cheers for the school.
-For the 1st XV cheers also take place after home victories.
-The team gathers in what is known as Back Porch immediately after the match and three cheers are sounded.

 Foundation Day: Celebrated every 6 November.
 Initially the Barnard Run was held on this day.
 Before 1892 the tradition was to celebrate the day with a paper chase, but this was replaced after Lord Barnard donated the Barnard Cup.

-Nailing Up: This occurs at every end of term school chapel service.
-Originally taking place in Central Hall, the captain of the house team which had won that term's major sporting event would climb up to his house shield displayed on the first floor balcony and nail the award to the shield.
-Nowadays the captain of the winning house team comes to the front of chapel and ceremonially taps the shield.
-"Jerusalem" is always sung at the last service of term.

 Speech Day: Occurring on the final day of the Summer Term (usually a Saturday) the entire school community including parents, relatives and friends of the school, meet for Speech Day.
 The Chairman of the Governors, the Headmaster, an invited Speaker and the Head of School make speeches, and academic prizes are awarded to pupils.
 Past speakers have included Hensley Henson, Kenneth Calman, Kevin Whately and Angus Thirlwell.